sirikon/ebro/README.md

 Ebro is distributed as a single binary, including the script interpreter ([mvdan/sh](https://github.com/mvdan/sh)).

-It's heavily inspired in [go-task/task](https://github.com/go-task/task), but originally built around a personal need for configuring servers, although it's not tied to this use case.
+It's heavily inspired in [go-task/task](https://github.com/go-task/task), but originally built around a personal need for configuring servers, although it's not tied to this use case and remains agnostic.

 Check the [📚 Documentation](./docs/README.md) to learn more.